JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

   When building in containers (such as Docker) or with continuous integration systems, the compiler may have to create the `~/.konan` directory from scratch for each build.
 To avoid this step, configure your environment to preserve `~/.konan` between builds.
-For example, redefine its location using the `KONAN_DATA_DIR` environment variable.
+For example, redefine its location using the `kotlin.data.dir` Gradle property.

+  Alternatively, you can use the `-Xkonan-data-dir` compiler option to configure your custom path to the directory via the `cinterop` and `konanc` tools.

 ## Gradle configuration